lockkkk/fa24/_pages/logistics.md

 Student will keep the discussion moving along by providing necessary context and background of the paper.

+**Warmup Assignment**
+The goal of this warmup assignment is to familiarize you with CloudLab, so that you may use it as an experimentation platform for your research project.
+You will analyze the overheads of different network stacks (Linux's, RDMA, and DPDK) by measuring round-trip times (RTTs) and throughput between two servers.

 **Research project**
 <br/>
 The course project is an open-ended research project, done in groups of one, two or